NetApp/netapp-dataops-toolkit/netapp_dataops_k8s/README.md

 Refer to the [NetApp DataOps Toolkit for Kubernetes Data Movement](docs/data_movement.md) documentation for more details.

-### NVIDIA Triton Inference Server Management
+### NetApp DataOps Toolkit for Kubernetes NVIDIA Triton Inference Server Management

 The NetApp DataOps Toolkit provides the ability to manage NVIDIA Triton Inference Server instances whithin a Kubernetes cluster.
-Some of the key capabilities that the toolkit provides are the ability to deploy a new Triton instance.

 Refer to the [NetApp DataOps Toolkit for NVIDIA Triton Inference Server Management](docs/inference_server_management.md) documentation for more details.